Frank J. Canova: IBM

-Canova was working at IBM when he realized that chip-and-wireless technology was small enough to use in a hand-held device.
+Canova was working at IBM when he realized that chip-and-wireless technology was small enough to use in a handheld device.
 His boss, Jerry Merckel, was working on the development of PCMCIA cards that could be used to expand the memory of laptop computers and realized that they could also be used in the sort of device that Canova was thinking of.
-Both were working in a team that had been put together by Paul C. Mugge to enliven IBM's product range by developing smaller, lighter, products.
+Both were working in a team that had been put together by Paul C. Mugge to enliven IBM's product range by developing smaller, lighter products.

 Merckel pitched the idea to Mugge of "the phone of the future" that would use cards inserted into the phone to run services, and the development of a prototype was approved by Mugge.
 It was decided by IBM to show the device, code named "Angler", at the November 1992 COMDEX technology trade show in Las Vegas, necessitating a rush to complete the prototype by Canova and his team that saw them working 80-hour weeks in order to have it ready.

 The device was an immediate success at the show and Canova found himself on the front of the money section of USA Today, pictured holding the phone.
 It was released under the name Simon in August 1994 and patented by Canova and other team members in 1995 with a priority date of 13 November 1992.
 As the originator of the idea for the IBM Simon, Canova has been described as the inventor of the smartphone.